Single-Molecule Biophysics

 We study these systems using a unique tool called the Atomic Force Microscope (AFM).
 The concept resembles a record player.
 Much like how a needle glides across the record to get a signal output (sound), AFM uses a very sharp cantilever tip to raster over a biological surface.
 In addition, you can also treat the AFM tip like a fishing rod.
 If you chemically modify the tip with a molecule of interest, you can probe the forces between individual biomolecules in real time!

 Lastly, I am also interested in studying these interactions via computers!
-Coarse-grain molecular dynamics (CG-MD) simulations can be used to offer greater molecular resolution for experiments performed in the lab.
+Molecular dynamics (MD) simulations can be used to offer greater molecular resolution for experiments performed in the lab.

 Share